hyroai/code-style-guide/style_guide.md

 ## Work on the single case

-Try and minimize transitions between the multiple values space and the singe value space.
+Try and minimize transitions between the multiple values space and the single value space.

 No: